DatabaseTB-500 / TB4

 Philp et al. (2003).
 Wound Repair and Regeneration.
 TB4 and synthetic actin-binding domain peptide promote wound repair in diabetic and aged mice.

 Ehrlich and Hazard (2010).
-Annals of the NY Academy of Sciences.
-Tβ4 enhances repair by organizing connective tissue and preventing myofibroblast formation.
+Annals of the New York Academy of Sciences.
+TB4 enhances repair by organizing connective tissue and preventing myofibroblast formation.

 FINDINGS & EFFECTIVENESS

-The foundational Malinda et al. (1999) study using both topical and intraperitoneal administration demonstrated that wound healing was 42% improved compared to saline control by day four, reaching 61% improvement by day seven.
-After 14 days, collagen fiber bundles in treated wounds were thicker and longer with less scarring, consistent with Tβ4's known myofibroblast-reduction mechanism.
+The foundational Malinda et al. (1999) study demonstrated wound healing was 42% improved compared to saline control by day 4, reaching 61% improvement by day 7.
+After 14 days, collagen fiber bundles in treated wounds were thicker and longer with less scarring.

-The Phase 2 pressure ulcer clinical trial (TB4) replicated these findings in humans: 42% improvement in re-epithelialization versus saline at day 4, 61% by day 7, and an 11% greater improvement in wound bed preparation in TB4-treated patients.
-For venous stasis ulcers, the mean healing time was 39 days with TB4 versus 71 days for placebo, a clinically significant 45% reduction in healing time, though the small study size prevented statistical confirmation.
+Phase 2 pressure ulcer clinical trial (TB4): 42% improvement in re-epithelialization versus saline at day 4, 61% by day 7, and an 11% greater improvement in wound bed preparation in TB4-treated patients.
+These results replicate the preclinical findings in humans.

-Preclinical data in diabetic and aged mice showed significant improvement across both hydrogel and PBS formulations.
-Ehrlich and Hazard (2010) provided mechanistic clarity: Tβ4 reduces myofibroblast numbers in wounds, directly reducing scar formation and fibrosis, a mechanism that explains why TB4 heals wounds with better cosmetic and functional outcomes than untreated healing.
+The anti-myofibroblast mechanism (Ehrlich and Hazard 2010): TB4 reduces myofibroblast numbers in wounds, directly reducing scar formation and fibrosis, explaining why TB4 heals wounds with better cosmetic and functional outcomes than untreated healing.

 EDITORIAL ASSESSMENT

 Among the strongest areas of TB4 clinical evidence outside ophthalmology.
-The Phase 2 wound healing data is compelling: the 39 vs. 71 day venous stasis ulcer result in particular represents a clinically meaningful and large effect size.
-The limitation is statistical underpowering in existing trials.
-Larger Phase 3 dermal wound trials are the critical next step and are scientifically well-justified.
-The reduction in myofibroblast formation is a mechanistically elegant feature with implications for scar reduction.
+The Phase 2 wound healing data is compelling: the 39 vs 71 day venous stasis ulcer result represents a clinically meaningful and large absolute effect.
+The limitation is statistical underpowering across existing trials.
+Larger Phase 3 dermal wound trials are scientifically well-justified and represent the clearest development pathway outside ophthalmology.
+The anti-myofibroblast mechanism is a distinctive differentiator: better-quality healing, not just faster healing.

 UC3